dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 ### Preemptible Resource Tier

 Jobs submitted with `--qos=preemptible` are unlimited with respect to the resources they can consume.
+The only limit is the availability of resources on the node(s).
-However, preemptible jobs will be **requed** when jobs with a QoS from the guaranteed resource tier require resources blocked by a preemptible job.
+However, preemptible jobs will be **requed** when jobs with a QOS from the *guaranteed resource tier* require resources blocked by a preemptible job.
 Preemptible jobs in turn cannot preempt any other jobs.
-Currently, all QoS except `preemptible` are in the guaranteed resource tier, i.e., once the resources are available and allocated they are guaranteed for the lifetime of the job.
+All QOS except `preemptible` are in the guaranteed resource tier, i.e., once the resources are available and allocated they are guaranteed for the lifetime of the job.

+**Hint:** The `--qos=preemptible` can also be used as a replacement for `--qos=interactive` to obtain unlimited resources in an [interactive job](#interactive-jobs).

 ### Requesting Additional Resources

 QOS definitions marked with *upon request* in the comment column can be enabled when needed.
 To do so, please contact our administrators at [kiz-slurm@th-nuernberg.de](mailto:kiz-slurm@th-nuernberg.de), as soon as you can estimate the required resources.

-The e-mail should contain the following:
+Your e-mail should contain the following:
 - A brief reason why you need the additional resources
 - For students: The name of your advisor and the title of your project